Auxiliary-assisted energy distillation from quantum batteries

-Restricting ourselves to a particular uncountable set of states, we find that stochastically extractable energy is always higher than the maximum energy that can be extracted from the battery by applying unitary operations, even if the initial auxiliary-battery state is a product.
-We show that a non-zero entanglement present initially between the battery and the auxiliary can induce an even higher amount of stochastic energy extraction than that for product initial states.
-Further, the set of states for which stochastically extractable energy is zero is determined for all product initial states and found to only consist of a single state, viz., the ground state.
+Restricting ourselves to a particular uncountable set of states, we find that {distillable energy} is always higher than the ergotropy of the battery, irrespective of the presence or absence of entanglement between battery and auxiliary.
+We also compare the {distillable energy} with the energy extracted using the interaction between the battery and the auxiliary, without any measurements. {In comparison with the measurement-free scenario, we show that while measurement-based protocols do not provide any enhancement in the amount of extractable energy, they do yield a distinct advantage in terms of power, most notably in the case of distillable power, surpassing the power obtained without measurements.} We show that the average of extracted energy overall measurement outcomes is independent of the applied measurement and equivalent to applying no measurement.
+Additionally, we find that the advantage in power for measurement-based energy extraction reduces with the increase in the size of the battery if the dimension of the auxiliary is kept fixed.
+Finally, we find that the ground state is the only state for which {distillable} energy is zero. {We also analyze the behavior of the maximum value (maximization done over the same parameters as in the case of distillable energy) of the product of the probability of getting a particular suitable outcome and the energy difference of the corresponding initial and final states of the battery, which is referred to as maximum probabilistically extractable energy.}